Journal Clubs

 Mathematical Methods Journal Club

 The Mathematical Methods Journal Club meets weekly to discuss problems in different application areas (often, but not always water waves) using a large variety of methods, both analytical and numerical.
 The discussions are centered around a presentation by one speaker.
 Frequently, these speakers are group members (students, postdocs or faculty), but occasionally outside speakers present, either in person or online.
 Some Journal Club participants are affiliated with Seattle University, and occasionally the presentations take place there.
 Otherwise they are in Lewis 208 (Wan Conference Room) on the UW campus.
 A variety of snacks is always present.
 All are welcome to attend.
-UW Students wishing to register should contact Bernard Deconinck for more information.
+UW Students wishing to register should contact Professor Bernard Deconinck for more information.

 Numerical Analysis Research Club